 2. Maritime Labour Convention 2006 As Amended Financial Security Requirements

-From 18 January 2017, all ships which are subject to MLC have been required to carry and display on board two certificates confirming that financial security is in place for:
+From 18 January 2017, all ships which are subject to MLC have been required to carry and display onboard two certificates confirming that financial security is in place for:

 (b) contractual payments for death or long-term disability due to an occupational injury, illness or hazard set out in the employment agreement or collective agreement.
-Click here
+Click here for more information.

 3: Non-Discrimination Policy / Blacklist